caveinn/MyDiaryv1/README.md

 	1. for the application run
 	`python run.py`

-If you ran the aplicatio you can test the various api end points sing post man.
+If you ran the aplication you can test the various api end points sing postman.
 The appi endpoints are

 |Endpont|functionality|contraints(requirements)|
 |-------|-------------|----------|